Hellblazer: Lady Constantine

 Which brings me back to how skillfully The Wicked + The Divine uses expectation.
 The familiar connotations of many of these names (Inanna, Lucifer, Odin, etc.) create the illusion of a logical starting point.
 Sort of like “Oh look, it’s this character and now they’re like this.”

 Once I learned how precarious that line of thought was, every other apparent reference stood out.
 The actual mythology of Inanna plays a subtle but inescapable role in my main non-blog writing project.
 Then, during Inanna’s first appearance in this comic, there is a star design over one of his eyes, which reminded me of the star from Bowie’s Blackstar album.
 There’s a brick on this site about that one and its thematic treatment of ceremonial sacrifice.
 A friend who is more visually attentive than I pointed out several of the celebrity musician character designs.
 Turns out I was way off on a few of them.
 The way Amaterasu interacts with other people and how other people treat her made me think of Grimes, at first.
 Kate Bush is a better match, though.
-Odin has an obvious Daft Punk thing.
+Woden has an obvious Daft Punk thing.
 Lucifer and Tara are immediately evocative (to me, anyway) of associative groups of celebrities rather than specific ones.
 Lucifer and Tara are celebrities that put everyone’s teeth on edge: one of them thrives on animosity and Tara brings it out in other people no matter what she does or says.

 Speaking of Tara- her associated references don’t work on the same level as anyone else’s.
 Other people can’t even agree on what deity she represents or if she is somehow an original one.
 Baphomet is a recent emergence, after all.